radical-data/baby-ai/README.md

 1. Install Docker.
 1. Run Docker.
+1. Create a .env file in the root of the project based on `.env.example`, for example by running `cp .env.example .env`.
 1. Run Docker Compose: `docker compose up --build`.

 Now Baby AI should be accessible at http://localhost:5173/.